Varun Sivaram: Career and research

-Sivaram's professional experience spans the public, academic, and private sectors.
-He is currently Group Senior Vice President and a member of the Group Executive Team at Ørsted, where he oversees Group corporate strategy, the development and deployment of transformative technologies and digital innovations, portfolio strategy and capital allocation, and partnerships and M&A. He previously served in the administration of President Joe Biden as managing director for clean energy and senior advisor to the U.S. Special Presidential Envoy for Climate John Kerry, where he created the First Movers Coalition.
+He is currently Group Senior Vice President and a member of the Group Executive Team at Ørsted.

+He previously served in the State Department in the Biden Administration, as an advisor to the U.S. Special Presidential Envoy for Climate John Kerry, where he helped create the First Movers Coalition.

 His policy experience also includes serving as senior energy advisor to Los Angeles Mayor Antonio R. Villaraigosa and New York Governor Andrew Cuomo.

 In his academic career, he has served on the faculty of the Georgetown University School of Foreign Service and the Columbia University Center on Global Energy Policy.

-In the private sector, he served as the Chief Technology Officer of ReNew Power, a multibillion-dollar company that is India's largest producer of renewable energy, and was earlier a consultant for McKinsey & Co.
-Sivaram serves on the boards of the Atlantic Council and the Breakthrough Institute and is a World Economic Forum Young Global Leader and member of the Council on Foreign Relations.
-He has also served on the boards of the Stanford University Woods Institute for the Environment and Precourt Institute for Energy; as one of the 25 advisors to the UN COP26 climate conference in 2021, on the World Economic Forum's Global Future Council for the Energy Transition; as senior fellow at the Aspen Institute, ITIF, and Energy for Growth; and on the board of directors of Peridot Acquisition Corp.
+In the private sector, he served as the Chief Technology Officer of ReNew Power, and was earlier a consultant for McKinsey & Co.

+Sivaram is a World Economic Forum Young Global Leader and member of the Council on Foreign Relations.
+He has also served on the boards of the Stanford University Woods Institute for the Environment and Precourt Institute for Energy; as one of the 25 advisors to the UN COP26 climate conference in 2021, on the World Economic Forum's Global Future Council for the Energy Transition; as senior fellow at the Aspen Institute; and on the board of directors of Peridot Acquisition Corp.
 (NYSE:PDAC).